lukebond/mediterraneajs-talk-20150623/mediterraneajs.md

   - And keep up with the experimental cutting edge of our industry
 - This is why i built Paz
 - Any of you who've built something for free/fun understand this
-- But let's play a little game

----

-## IMAGINE THE FOLLOWING STATEMENTS

-> Docker solves OS compatibility issues and allows you to deploy
-> the same thing from dev to production

----

-## IMAGINE THE FOLLOWING STATEMENTS

-> Microservices mean you can develop faster, isolate yourself from
-> blocking dependencies, allow you to compose services and to onboard
-> new developers to a project faster as a result

----

-## IMAGINE THE FOLLOWING STATEMENTS

-> 0MQ allows you to build faster, more resilient, brokerless distributed
-> systems without single points of failure.
-> Therefore you shouldn't use RabbitMQ

----

-## IMAGINE THE FOLLOWING STATEMENTS

-> NoSQL databases are web-scale, you can't reach the scale you need in
-> the future with relational databases

----

-## IMAGINE THE FOLLOWING STATEMENTS

-> Using a large, opinionated framework will lock you in and bring
-> constraints that may not suit your problem; you shouldn't use them,
-> instead you should choose a set of smaller, better-suited pieces
-> and compose them into your system

----

-## IMAGINE THE FOLLOWING STATEMENTS

-> Distributed, brokerless Docker microservice buses running on
-> unicornels are the future, they make everything else obsolete

----

-## WHAT DO ALL OF THESE STATEMENTS HAVE IN COMMON?

-They're all:
-- Partially true (except perhaps the last one)
-- Mostly BS
-- Over-simplifications
-- A dangerous trap for the unwary

-But they're all true in the right context and in the right hands.

-The warning here is not against using new technologies, but against recklessness.

 ---